 Sadly, you have now missed your chance to see rare plans from the archives and the Museum's copy of Florence Nightingale's Notes on Hospitals.
 The display about Florence Nightingale's impact on nursing and hospital design (and the changes which could have been implemented at Worcester Infirmary) has now been taken down.
 However, it was so popular, we have uploaded the exhibition interpretation for you, as below.
 You can still book an appointment with the Curator to view our copy of Notes on Hospitals.
 Contact us.

 at the Infirmary

-As part of a work placement in collaboration between the University of Worcester and The Infirmary I have been researching the history of post mortem in relation to an autopsy kit which has been loaned by George Marshal Medical Museum.
+As part of a work placement in collaboration between the University of Worcester and The Infirmary I have been researching the history of post-mortem in relation to an autopsy kit which has been loaned by George Marshal Medical Museum.
 The kit itself is estimated to be from the 19th century, as indicated by the design of the tools and case.
-At the start of the 19th century, professional autopsies had been a rare occurrence due to the practice being banned since the end of the roman conquest, with a few exceptions.
+At the start of the 19th century, professional autopsies had been a rare occurrence due to the practice being banned since the end of the roman conquest, with few exceptions.
 However, autopsies became more common as the years progressed in response to the high demand of bodies by anatomists, who were becoming more reliant on the black market to provide bodies for them to work on.
-The kit is now on show in the exhibition at University of Worcester City Campus.
+The kit is now on show at The Infirmary.

 Stefan Simpson-Soye, Joint Honours History And Joint Politics: People & Power